bgamari/ghc-wiki-import/status/slp-j--tickets.md

 === Arity ===
  * #2915: arity too small
+ * #1216: array indexing, inlining/arity bug
  * #2902: an excellen example of the need for arity analysis
- * #2822: arity expansion not happening right
  * #2823: another arity expansion bug (related to dictionaries)
  * #2440: bad code with type families; I believe this is also arity-related
  * #2762: Arity analysis